EZ-Walk/ez-walk.github.io/index.md

 ## About
-My name's Ethan,I'm a maker and my medium is technology.
+My name's Ethan, I'm a maker and my medium is technology.
 While completing my BS in Information Science at CU Boulder, I've spent 3.5 years in industry building various data-centric skills like SQL, Python, NLP and visual sotrytelling.
 I spent 2.5 years in the corporate atmosphere at IBM building data pipelines, business intelligence applications and practicing participatory design.
 Afterwards I completed internships in the tech-health and web3 industries.
 I'm actively looking for the next opportunity to grow my skills building with technology.
 ---

 ## I'm still putting some projects together